ceejbot/registry-design-patterns/slides.md

 ## [fit] the services that manage
 ## [fit] __package__ metadata & payloads

+^ Okay, so what's a package?

 ---

-# [fit] Okay, so what's a __package__?

----

 # [fit] __module:__ a javascript code unit
 # [fit] __package:__ directory with a package.json

-^ This is your point of view. package.json is the single most overloaded concept in the app
+^ This is your point of view.

 ---